 An annual allocations profiling report is produced and shared with senior leadership and the Great Places Board.
-The report highlights the demographic of incoming customers and their households and identifies any emerging trends.
+The report highlights the demographic of incoming customers and their households and identifies any emerging trends and the number of management moves we have undertaken and for what reasons.